bigraph-toolkit-suite/bigraphs.bigraph-ecore-metamodel/README.md

 Therefore, the `*.genmodel` files are provided for each metamodel.
 The generated API and its metamodels are deployed as a Java library as discussed in the next section ["Library Approach"](#Library-Approach).

-That may be enough for a experimental use cases.
+That may be enough for some experimental use cases.
-However, using the generated API directly has an artificial, less expressive character in terms of the bigraph theory (i.e., most of the nuances of the bigraphical semantics are hidden from the user), and is often cumbersome (i.e., extending the model with a signature by hand is time-consuming especially when many models with different signatures are going to be created, bigraph operators cannot be used to create complex bigraphs).
+However, using the generated API directly has an artificial, less expressive character in terms of the bigraph theory.
+That is, most of the nuances of the bigraphical semantics are hidden from the user.
+Moreover, it is often cumbersome because extending the model with a signature by hand is time-consuming especially when many models with different signatures are going to be created, bigraph operators cannot be used to create complex bigraphs.
 Therefore, the [Bigraph Framework](https://bigraphs.org/products/bigraph-framework/) was developed and should be used to programmatically model bigraphs in Java.

 ### Library Approach